Introduce Cloud-first Strategy for all Technology Decisions

 Cloud computing consultant | Binmile

 According to a global research company, Garnter Inc., the global end-user expenditure on public cloud services is assumed to grow 18.4 percent in 2021.
+Ref.
 When it comes to cloud costs, enterprises waste about 30% of their cloud spending.
-Moreover, organizations seem to be stressed with under-budgeting their cloud requirements by 23%.
+Moreover, organizations seem to be stressed by under-budgeting their cloud requirements by 23%.
 According to Accenture, about 93 percent of enterprises have built up to a multi-cloud strategy.
 This trend indicates that more business organizations will advance entirely cloud-native apps with limited architectural dependence on cloud service providers.
 Read here what a cloud-first strategy can do for business enterprises when it comes to making technology decisions.

 Growing Utility of Cloud Computing for a Technological Edge

 The term ‘cloud first’ simply means adopting cloud-based technology solutions before your competitors.
 The UK government announced a ‘cloud first’ policy for taking all technology decisions in 2013.
-The government defined the policy as, ‘Departments remain free to select a substitute to the cloud but will need to validate that it offers better worth for money.’
+The government defined the policy as ‘Departments remain free to select a substitute to the cloud but will need to validate that it offers better worth for money.’
 A large number of enterprises have already adopted a cloud-first policy.
 Small and medium enterprises can also move towards this approach without thinking of in-house expertise and guidance.

 • Infrastructure as a service (IaaS) – Hardware and software empowering the cloud computing system consisting of the operating system, storage, servers, and networks